 Since the SPSS training, the monitors in the Human Rights and Good Governance Directorates have developed 3 databases in SPSS based on data they collected during their field monitoring for three monitoring topics, with only minor mentoring from the national technical mentor.
 Topics included access to justice at the border areas, access to health (the SISCA Program) and business licensing (good governance).
 The technical mentor has assessed the quality of random route selection technique (for selecting households for interview) as ‘good’ which means that no further support required to monitors).

-The Project will conduct second SPSS training in the 4th quarter for PDHJ staff who require SPSS for their reporting functions, to strengthen PDHJ’s capacity to produce quality, results-based reports.
+The Project will conduct asecond SPSS training in the 4th quarter for PDHJ staff who require SPSS for their reporting functions, to strengthen PDHJ’s capacity to produce quality, results-based reports.

 Perception survey